 - An explanation, with specific reference to sections of the Code, as to why the issue raised is alleged to be a contravention of the Code; and

-- Any witnesses in support of the allegation must be identified.
+- Any witnesses in support of the allegation must be identified; and

 - Attach any evidence.

-The Complaint package is to be sent to the Integrity Commissioner, c/o the City Solicitor, by mail, e-mail, fax, or courier (if required, pre-addressed and postage paid envelopes are available from the Legal Department).
+The Complaint package is to be sent to the Integrity Commissioner, c/o the City Clerk, by mail, e-mail, fax, or courier.

 Contacting the Integrity Commissioner

 City of Niagara Falls, 4310 Queen Street, Niagara Falls, ON L2E 6X5

 Phone: 905-356-7521 ext.
 4342